Humboldt-WI/blog/content/research/instruction/Manual.md

 * ``title``
   The title of your post.
 * ``tags``
   We have predined tags for each topic.
-You can add some, if you feel neccessary.
+You can add or change some, if you feel neccessary.

 <b>Varibles don't need to be modified:</b>